xiangzhennan/shitcode-web/portfolio/UX/README.md

 After confirming, the page will show
 - the right answer which will be highlighted
 - the right coding rule for reference
-- the updated navigation which display the answering status of this question (correctly answered questions and incorrectly answered questions have different icons)
+- the updated navigation bar which displays the answering status (correctly answered questions and incorrectly answered questions have different icons)

 The initial design is drawn as below.